DestinyVolt/D-D/Vry/Will.md

 - Dragonguard Armor (I really feel like you should always have had it, honestly...)
 - Mercury [from alchemicy kit] (This might make a nice drink for Starflight)

+Petro
-- Wand of Magic Missiles (Be careful, little buddy.
+- My Holy Symbol of the Traveler (Be careful, little buddy.
 I can't bring you back anymore...)
+- Wand of Magic Missiles
 - Egg